-The public and officials of a city realizing this need may sometimes, in their zeal to make the new regulations strict enough, go too far and insert provisions that cannot readily be enforced or adminstered.
-Even health department officials may not be familiar with all phases of this subject, unless they have already been engaged n the enforcement of milk regulaions; and in any case, whether the city is just starting milk regulation of is revising its ordinances to bring them up to date, it is desirable to take advantage of the experience of other

-The United States Department of Agriculture has drawn up a form of ordinance to guide communities in framing a finished and practicable Copies of the bulletin may be had free upon application to the department at Washington, D. C.
+unless there is a law to back them up.
+The public and officials of a city realizing this need may sometimes, is their zeni to make the new regulations strict enough, go too far and insert provisions that cannot readily be en forced or adminstered.
+Even health department officials may not be familiar with all phases of this subject, unless they have already been engaged in the enforcement of milk regulations; and in any case, whether the city is just starting milk regulation of is revising its ordinances to bring them up to date, it is desirable to take advantage of the experience of other ordinance to guide communities in framing a finished and practicable law.
+Copies of the bulletin may be had free upon application to the department at Washington, D. C.